Cambodian College Scholarships

 The Luce Scholars Program is funded and administered by the Henry Luce Foundation, a private philanthropic corporation committed to providing student scholars with necessary funding for international studies.
 The Luce Scholars Program specifically addresses the financial needs of graduate level students who are pursuing studies in Cambodia and other Asian countries.
 Scholarships are awarded to students who have almost no prior experience with Asian culture, as a means to encourage enlightenment.
 Scholarships cover the cost for housing and expenses.

 The Asian Cultural Council is a nationally recognized organization devoted to funding the research of student scholars in Asian countries, including Cambodia.
-Fellows are handpicked from a wide range of disciplines depending on the specific fund:
+Fellows are selected from a wide range of disciplines depending on the specific fund: